Can Diclofenac Affect Your Heart?

 Meta-Analysis of NSAID Use (2011)

-This is based on a 2011 meta-analysis published in BMJ whereby data from 31 clinical trials involving more than 116,000 subjects were pooled together.
+This is based on a 2011 meta-analysis published in the BMJ, which pooled data from 31 clinical trials involving more than 116,000 subjects.

 The object of this analysis is to assess cardiovascular risks from different NSAIDs, particularly Diclofenac.